smscully/python-aws-scripts/sg-rules-find/README.md

 + Python: Version 3.8 or higher
 + AWS Boto3 Library: Latest version
-+ Established connection to AWS account
++ Established connection to an AWS account

 For Boto3 installation instructions, visit the AWS Boto3 [Quickstart page](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html).
 Following best security practices, the script does not create a Boto3 client connection using hard coded credentials.
 As such, it is expected that the user has established a connection to AWS, and the script will therefore load credential parameters from the local environmental variables, the AWS config file, or the AWS shared credential file.
 For instructions, review the Boto3 [Credentials page](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).